 Homo sapiens is an animal species, and we are more alike our non-human neighbors than most are prepared to acknowledge.
 We all survive each day however we can.
 We love and protect, build our families.
 We dote on our young, look for shelter, or escape death if necessary.
 We feel — pain, love, life.
 But we have built a distinct advantage for ourselves in the last century, manipulating the environment with a temporary resource to better ourselves.
 We rarely consider the consequences imposed by us upon others.
 We’ve given only ourselves the voice of justice and that laws that protect it.

 Slavery and torture — oppression at its worst — still exists today.
 Trillions of earth’s animals are labeled ‘property,’ exploited, basic freedoms of movement and comfort removed.
 They are raped and beaten, offspring stolen from them.
 They are created and destroyed for no good reason at all.
 You don’t think about them much because you choose not to see them; those who profit from their animal ‘property’ want it that way.
 It is you who causes their very existence, you will them to be with an insatiable desire for convenience, pleasure, and entertainment.
 Non-humans have no voice, no representation.

-While we continue to make inroads and reparations with petty differences in skin color, gender preference, and religious affiliation within our own species, there are others on this planet who care little of it all.
-They are merely doing their best to survive no thanks to us.
-Perhaps if we shift our baseline of compassion outward, begin to think of this world as more than what serves only us, our actions might become more consistent with our words, and our home would — finally — become a more equitable place for all.
+While a few billion of us make inroads and reparations for our petty differences in skin color, gender variations or sexual assignment, and religious teachings within our own species, there are trillions of others on this planet who care little of it all.
+They are merely doing their best to survive no thanks to any of us.
+Perhaps if we shift our baseline of compassion more outward, if we could begin to think of this world as more than what serves our species, our actions might become more consistent with our words, our beliefs, our ethics.